leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

 ## Introduction
 As a member of the Filament community, I frequently respond to questions and issues raised in [Filament Discord](https://filamentphp.com/discord) and [Filament GitHub discussions](https://github.com/filamentphp/filament/discussions).
-Many of these involve common mistakes developers make while building forms in Filament.
+Many of these involve common mistakes that developers make while building forms in Filament.
 In this article, I'll highlight some of these errors and show you how to avoid them.

 ## Error 1: Using New Tailwind Classes Without Defining a Theme